Skip Navigation

 • Previously, the program was known by different names, including PPCD, SEAS and SANDS.

-• The primary goal of ICS is to provide instructional assistance and support to students within the general education setting.
+• The primary goal of inclusion support is to provide instructional assistance and support to students within the general education setting.

-• Special education staff are responsible for delivering ICS, and they employ various methods to aid the students' learning process.
+• Special education staff are responsible for delivering these services, and they employ various methods to aid the students' learning process.

 • External supports are provided to the students, which may include materials, tools, or aids specially designed to facilitate their learning in the regular classroom environment.

-• The special education staff may also physically enter the classroom to provide direct support and guidance to the students.
+• The special education staff may enter the classroom to provide direct support and guidance to the students and they consult with general education teachers to advise on appropriate supports necessary for each student.

 • The level of support (LOS) given to each student is determined by the Admission, Review, and Dismissal (ARD) committee and is based on the student's individual needs and the extent of support required to meet their academic goals successfully.